Jennie (singer): Philanthropy

 Jennie has been part of the Cheongdam Woori Animal Hospital's "Protect Our Family" campaign since 2018, which helps to protect pets and rescue abandoned dogs.
 In November 2023, she attended the 18th Breast Cancer Awareness Campaign Charity Event, a charity gala to raise funds for cancer screening, surgery and treatment for low-income people.
 In May 2024, she donated ₩100 million (US$74,400) to the Korean branch of Habitat for Humanity in the name of Blink, Blackpink's fan club, to aid in the construction of an alternative school for the youth.
 Proceeds from her US shows for the Ruby Experience in March 2025 supported fire recovery efforts and local firefighters in Los Angeles, which was devastated by wildfires in January.
 The same month, she donated ₩100 million to the Hope Bridge National Disaster Relief Association to help with wildfire relief in Ulsan, North Gyeongsang Province, and South Gyeongsang Province.
 Her donation would be used for practical recovery activities such as emergency livelihood support, providing relief supplies, and operating temporary shelters for residents in the affected areas.
 In May 2025, Jennie donated ₩100 million to the Seoul National University College of Medicine Development Fund due to her interest in nurturing future doctors.
 The college planned to use the donation to strengthen its education and research environment and focus on nurturing talented individuals with social empathy.
+In February 2026, Jennie donated ₩100 million, including all proceeds from her photo exhibition J2NNI5 held in January as well as personal funds, to the Briquette Bank for the "Raise Korea's Temperature by 1 Degree" campaign.
+The donation provided for 12,000 coal briquettes to help vulnerable seniors heat their homes during the winter season.

 Artistry

-When Jennie first began to rap, she studied the work of artists she admired and respected, such as Lauryn Hill and TLC.
-Jennie cited Rihanna as her main musical influence and role model.
+When Jennie first began to rap, she studied the work of Black-American artists she admired and respected, such as Lauryn Hill and TLC.
+Jennie also cited Black-Caribbean artist Rihanna as her main musical influence and role model.
 While working on Blackpink's The Album, Jennie listened to artists such as Lana Del Rey, Billie Eilish, Harry Hudson, H.E.R. and Kacey Musgraves.
 Vocal coach Shin Yoo-mi, who worked with Blackpink for six years until their debut, trained Jennie for her solo debut.
 In an interview, Shin described Jennie as versatile, with talent for singing, rapping and songwriting.